forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 > [!bible] [1 Corinthians 10:4 - KJV](https://www.biblegateway.com/passage/?search=1+Corinthians+10:4&version=kjv)
 > 4. And did all drink the same spiritual drink: for they drank of **that spiritual Rock that followed them: and *that Rock was Christ***.

-It is not that Christ (the Angel of the LORD) and the LORD Himself are one and the same person, rather Christ as the Angel of the LORD is representing His Father, in speech, presence and actions.
+It is not that Christ (the Angel of the LORD) and the LORD Himself are one and the same person; rather, Christ as the Angel of the LORD represents His Father in speech, presence, and actions.

 The Spirit of Prophecy confirms: